siliconshells/DE_Mini_Project_Five/README.md

 [![CI](https://github.com/nogibjj/Leonard_Eshun_Mini_Project_Five/actions/workflows/workflow.yml/badge.svg)](https://github.com/nogibjj/Leonard_Eshun_Mini_Project_Five/actions/workflows/workflow.yml)

-Column names shouldn't have spaces
-The ID column should always be the first column
-Give the csv a header (first row)

 This repository is created as an assignment from the Data Engineering course, IDS 706.
 The aim is to create a python script that interacts with an SQL Database.

 The requirements are: